 David Carver became president of General Dynamics NASSCO and a vice president of the General Dynamics Corporation in October 2019.

 Carver began his maritime career in 1986 at M. Rosenblatt & Sons as a junior engineer.
 He joined NASSCO in October 1987, as a management trainee.
 Carver worked in many departments throughout NASSCO including Quality Assurance, Test and Trials, Repair Planning, Repair Contracts and Repair Production.
 He also served as a ship manager for several ships in repair and new construction and served as the director of Repair Administration prior to becoming the vice president of Repair at NASSCO in July 2008.
 In November 2013, Carver was named vice president and general manager of Repair.

 Carver holds a bachelor’s degree in Marine Engineering from the United States Merchant Marine Academy (Kings Point).

-David J. Carver, Vice President and General Manager of Repair
+Dave Baker, Vice President of Repair

-Debora Burke, Vice President of Human Resources
+Debora Burke, Vice President and General Counsel

-Steve Davison, Vice President of Pre-Production Operations
+Steve Davison, Vice President of Operations

 Bill Hale, Vice President of Engineering

 Bill Hale was named vice president of Engineering in January 2017.
 Bill brings 39 years of ship design and construction experience to this assignment.
 In his 37 years with NASSCO, he has served in leadership positions in Engineering, Operations, Program Development, Contracts, and Program Management.
-Bill holds a Bachelors of Science degree in Naval Architecture and Marine Engineering from Webb Institute, and an MBA from San Diego State University.
+Bill holds a Bachelor of Science degree in Naval Architecture and Marine Engineering from Webb Institute, and an MBA from San Diego State University.

-Kevin Mooney, Vice President of Programs and Supply Chain Management
+Kevin Mooney, Vice President of Supply Chain